About Rural Doctors Network (RDN)

 To help build and sustain the rural health workforce, RDN delivers a range of services including:

-• Administration of rural health Outreach services in NSW.
+- Administration of rural health Outreach services in NSW and ACT

-• Future workforce training pathway and rural immersion programs.
+- Future workforce training pathways and rural immersion programs for students

-• Practice and health facility management and leadership support including finding locum support.
+- Practice and health business and facility management and leadership support, including locum and workforce relief services

 RDN also works with:

-• Aboriginal Community Controlled Health Services (ACCHSs) to support health services for indigenous Australians.
+- Aboriginal Community Controlled Health Services (ACCHSs) to support Indigenous health

-• Local communities, governments and rural Local Health Districts (LHDs) on workforce matters.
+- Local communities, governments and rural Local Health Districts (LHDs) on medical workforce matters

 History of RDN